 5. – 1986.
 First Round vs. Celtics, 43.7 ppg on 51%

-MJ opened the series with 49 points, but the Bulls were blown out.
-He followed it up with a historic 63 points performance, which to this day is the most points scored in a single playoff game, having Larry Bird famously call him “God disguised as Michael Jordan.”
+MJ opened the series with 49 points, but the Bulls lost the first game in a blowout.
+He followed it up with a historic 63 points performance, which is the most points scored in a single playoff game, having Larry Bird famously call him “God disguised as Michael Jordan.”
 Celtics swept the series 3-0, and in the final game, MJ posted a near triple-double with 19 points.
 Michael averaged 43.7 points per game on 51% shooting, but it wasn’t enough to threaten the Celtics.

-Throughout 5 games, Jordan averaged 45.2 points per game on 56% from the floor, adding 5.4 rebounds, 4.8 assists, 2.8 steals, and 1.6 blocks per game.
+Jordan averaged 45.2 points per game on 56% from the floor throughout five games, adding 5.4 rebounds, 4.8 assists, 2.8 steals, and 1.6 blocks per game.
 His overall performance in that series was unbelievable.
-He was a team’s best defender with a defensive rating of 105 and the player with the highest usage rate of 39.2%.
-Michael led his team to a 3-2 win over the Cavs, advancing to a second-round vs The Bad Boy Pistons which the Bulls lost 4-1.
+He was the team’s best defender with a defensive rating of 105 and the player with the highest usage rate of 39.2%.
+Michael led his team to a 3-2 win over the Cavs, advancing to a second-round vs. The Bad Boy Pistons which the Bulls lost 4-1.

 3. – 1990 Eastern Conference Semifinals vs Sixers, 43 ppg on 55%

 1990 Eastern Conference Semifinals between the Bulls and the Sixers was a clash between Jordan and Barkley.
-By that time, Jordan was considered the best player in the world, so he knew that he had to deliver at the biggest stage and when it mattered the most.
-The duo of Jordan and Pippen beat the Sixers 4-1 and advanced the Bulls to the Eastern Conference Finals where they where once again stopped by Joe Dumars and Isiah Thomas in a close 7 game series.
+By that time, Jordan was considered the best player in the world, so he knew he had to deliver at the biggest stage and when it mattered the most.
+The duo of Jordan and Pippen beat the Sixers 4-1 and advanced the Bulls to the Eastern Conference Finals, where they once again got stopped by Joe Dumars and Isiah Thomas in a close seven-game series.

-Michael averaged 45 points per game with a true-shooting percentage of 66.8%.
+Michael averaged 45 points per game with a true shooting percentage of 66.8%.
 He attempted 0 three-pointers and converted 90.6% of his 32 free-throw attempts.
-Jordan finished 40% of Bulls’ possessions and was once again dominating on the defensive end of the floor, averaging three steals and a block per game.
+Jordan finished 40% of the Bulls’ possessions and was once again dominating the defensive end of the floor, averaging three steals and a block per game.

 The last playoffs series Jordan averaged 40+ per game was the NBA finals in 1993.
 Coming off a 4-2 win over the Knicks in the Eastern Conference Finals, the Bulls were ready to complete their first three-peat.
 The only thing on their way was Charles Barkley’s Phoenix Suns.
 Barkley played a great series, but the Suns didn’t have an answer for MJ.
 The Bulls won the series 4-2, claiming their 3rd title in a row.

 How good was Michael?
 He averaged 41 points per game on 50.8% from the field while also grabbing 8.5 rebounds per game and dishing out 6.3 assists per game.
 His scoring averages could’ve been even higher if MJ didn’t struggle from the free-throw line, hitting only 69.4% of them.
-This was also the last time we have seen a player average over 40 ppg in a playoff series.
-Some came close after this, but none was able to do what MJ did five times in his career.
+That was also the last time we had seen a player average over 40 ppg in a playoff series.
+Some players came close after this, but none could do what MJ did five times in his career.